-(m) Temporary Protective Coating -- 2.1 lb./gal.
+(m) Temporary Protective Coating -- 2.1 pounds/gallon;

-*(For conditions between 350° F. - 500° F.)

 (2) Exemptions: This rule does not apply to the following:

 (a) The exterior of fully assembled airplanes painted out of doors, high temperature coatings (for conditions over 500° F.), adhesive bonding primer, flight test coatings, and space vehicle coatings;

-(b) Sources whose potential emit from activities identified in section (1) of this rule before add on controls of volatile organic compounds are less than ten tons per year (or 3 lb.
-VOC/hr or 15 lb.
-VOC/day actual);
+(b) Sources whose potential emit from activities identified in section (1) before add on controls of VOCs are less than ten tons per year (or 3 pounds VOC/hour or 15 pounds VOC/day actual);

 (c) The use of separate coating formulations in volumes of less than 20 gallons per calendar year.
-No source shall use more than a combined total of 250 gallons per calendar year of exempt coatings.
-Records of coating usage shall be maintained as per section (8) of this rule; or
+No source may use more than a combined total of 250 gallons per calendar year of exempt coatings.
+Records of coating usage must be maintained as per section (8); or

 (d) Sources used exclusively for chemical or physical analysis or determination of product quality and coating performance (such as research facilities and laboratories) unless: